-The Operator will locate and load the removal profile specified on or with the Traveler for the component removal.
+The operator will locate and load the removal profile specified on or with the Traveler for the component removal.
 The removal process is visually monitored through a microscope.
 When the BGA component solder balls reach a molten state, the vacuum pick-up of the component is initiated.

-Site cleaning is done with a non-contact site cleaning tool, or by using solder wick.
+Site cleaning is done with a non-contact site cleaning tool or by using solder wick.
 If under-fill or conformal coating is present at the site, additional steps are required to remove it.
 Typically heat, machining or chemical stripping of the site is needed.
-Refer to the Sales Application Engineer, customer instruction or the product data sheet for the appropriate process.
+Refer to the Sales Application Engineer, customer instruction, or the product data sheet for the appropriate process.

 After the site cleaning process is complete, the circuit board is inspected to ensure the mask is undisturbed and the site is suitable for the installation process.
-If solder mask touch-up or other issues are identified, they are reviewed with the Sales Application Engineer for direction.
+If solder mask touch-ups or other issues are identified, they are reviewed with the Sales Application Engineer for direction.

 Solder stencils are used to deposit the solder paste onto the site.
 Care is taken to ensure the paste is deposited evenly and completely.